beccam/katakoda-scenarios/astra-java/step3.md

-Our Java code is very simple, it inserts once row of user data into the users table:
+Our Java code is very simple, it inserts one row of user data into the users table:
 ```
 session.execute(
   SimpleStatement.builder( "INSERT INTO users (last_name, first_name, email, address) VALUES (?,?,?,?)")